warint/iriR/README.md

 ## Overview

-iriR’s objective is to provide an easy connection through the R language to the European Commission’s Industrial R\&D Investment Scoreboard (IRI) while augmenting it in a couple of dimensions.
+iriR’s objective is to provide an easy connection through the R language to the European Commission’s Industrial R&D Investment Scoreboard (IRI) while augmenting it in a couple of dimensions.

 The yearly IRI Scoreboard for company-level data on innovation lists